mmarquezs/My.Jdownloader-API-Python-Library/DIRECT.md

 ## Implemetation

 In myjdapi all connetions will be managed by an instance of Myjdapi.
-To use myjdapi locally Myjdapi needs consequently be extended to allow local connextions.
+To use myjdapi locally Myjdapi needs to be extended to allow local connextions.

 `Myjdapi().connect_device(ip, port, _type='jd', username=None, password=None, timeout=None)` will create
 a local connection to a given device and it will make all modifications to the myjdapi instance to support